-45. Applicants must be either graduates of the University of Edinburgh of at least five years' standing; or members of staff of the University of Edinburgh or of an Associated Institution of not less than three years' standing.
-Permission to register will not be granted to applicants who are in a position to submit for the PhD by dissertation or who already possess a PhD.
-Applicants must have been active postgraduate researchers in their field of expertise for a minimum of five years, and they must not submit material published more than ten years prior to the date of registration.
+- 52. Applicants must be either graduates of the University of Edinburgh of at least five years' standing; or members of staff of the University of Edinburgh or of an Associated Institution of not less than three years' standing.
+Permission to register will not be granted to applicants who are in a position to submit a PhD thesis for examination or who already possess a doctoral degree.
+Applicants must have been active postgraduate researchers in their field of expertise for a minimum of five years, and they must not submit material published more than ten years prior to the date of registration for the degree. - 53.
+Applicants must apply to the relevant College for approval of their candidature.
+Applicants are required to submit a list of their published or creative work, together with a statement (including the theme and summary of the work) and their CV.
+If the College approves registration, it will appoint an adviser to assist the applicant with the format of their submission and to guide them on the selection, coherence and quality of the portfolio of research work, the abstract and critical review. - 54.
+In order to qualify for the award of PhD (by Research Publications) the applicant must demonstrate by the presentation of a portfolio of published or publicly exhibited creative works and by performance at an oral examination: - capability of pursuing original research making a significant contribution to knowledge or understanding in the field of study;